aloysius-pgast/crypto-exchanges-gateway/README.md

 _ccxt_ is a very nice project which provides a library to connect to multiple exchanges (_php_,_js_,_python_).
 When I started, I wasn't aware of the project.
 It is probably something I will try to integrate at some point (to help adding more exchanges).
 While _ccxt_ aims at providing a library, I want to offer an http gateway as an independant service to be used by any REST client (so virtually any language).

+* What is the monthly fee for the service

+There is no monthly fee.
+It's free since you will be the one running the service on your own server

 * Where is your service hosted ?

 This is a self-hosted service.
 You need to install it on your own server